bufferoverflow/verdaccio-gitlab/README.md

 - no admin token required
 - user authenticates with Personal Access Token
 - owned groups (no subgroups) are added to the user
+- publish packages if package scope or name is an owned group name

 > This is experimental!